Peter Minor, Director of Trade Policy

 Terrie Walmsley joined ImpactECON as a Partner and Director in 2014.
 Prior to joining ImpactECON, Terrie was the Director of the Center for Global Trade Analysis and Associate Professor at Purdue University.
 As Director of the Center for Global Trade Analysis, Terrie was responsible for overseeing the operations and strategic direction of the Center including: the release of versions six, seven, and eight of the GTAP Data Base; various graduate and non-graduate educational offerings; and numerous research projects and grants.

-Terrie has undertaken several trade policy studies and has developed and extended numerous global CGE models to incorporate supply chains, non-tariff measures, migration, dynamics and household detail into both Gempack- and Gams-based models.
+Terrie has undertaken numerous trade policy studies and developed and extended global CGE models to incorporate supply chains, non-tariff measures, migration, employment, dynamics and household detail into both Gempack- and Gams-based models.
 Her clients have included more than a dozen international agencies such as the World Bank, the Asian Development Bank, U.S. International Trade Commission (USITC), the European Commission, the Ford Foundation, and the Organization for Economic Co-operation and Development (OECD) among others.

-Terrie’s research interests also include modeling foreign investment and labor mobility within the GTAP framework.
-Terrie has published numerous articles in leading modeling journals addressing international capital ownership and is recognized in the GTAP community as a leader in this research area.
-In early 2016, the World Bank featured Terrie’s analysis of baseline development and alternative global growth scenarios in the Vietnam 2035 publication — these baseline forecasts included extensive analysis of Chinese growth and development and their impacts on Vietnam.
+Terrie’s research interests include trade, development, labor, foreign investment, and the environment.
+Terrie has published numerous articles in leading modeling journals using dynamic models and is recognized in the GTAP community as a leader in this research area.
+Most recently her work has included examining the impacts of COVID-19 and the US-China trade war.
+In 2016, the World Bank featured Terrie’s analysis of baseline development and alternative global growth scenarios in the Vietnam 2035 publication — these baseline forecasts included extensive analysis of Chinese growth and development and their impacts on Vietnam.
 Terrie has also led efforts at the GTAP Center to incorporate innovative data sets into the GTAP Satellite data series including migration (GATS mode 4), FDI, trade facilitation non-tariff measures (NTMs), and forecasts for the dynamic model.
 In 2012 she published, as co-editor with Dr. Elena Ianchovichina from the World Bank, a book documenting the Dynamic GTAP model.
 In 2015, Terrie was inducted into the GTAP hall of fame for her contributions to the GTAP network and modeling.
-In 2017, Terrie became a visiting scholar at the School of Economics, LeBow College of Business, Drexel University.